GreenyShadow/Daily-Web-Dev-Research./Project_/Project - JavaScript v2.9.0/WORKFLOW_AND_ROLES.md

 - Add pagination, search indexing, and notifications (email/Slack) for assigned agents.
 - Harden role checks and add audit logs (separate audit store) for compliance.

----
-Generated from code and README in Project v2.8.4.
-If you want a condensed Mermaid sequence diagram or a CSV permissions matrix, tell me which and I will add it into the repo as well.